quasarframework/quasar-framework.org/source/guide/app-deploying-spa.md

 This command will build your project in SPA mode and output your production ready bundle to a newly created folder `/dist/spa-<theme>` were `<theme>` is replaced by the theme you chose to build with.

 To serve your production files it is *required* to use a web server, so to serve over http:// protocol.
-Simply opening the `index.html` file from within your browser will not work, since this uses file:// protocol instead.
+Simply opening the `index.html` file from within your browser will not work, since this uses the file:// protocol instead.

-Common choices for web server are [nginx](https://www.nginx.com/), [Caddy](https://caddyserver.com/), [Apache](https://httpd.apache.org/), [Express](https://expressjs.com/), but you should be able to use whatever web server you want.
+Common choices for web servers are [nginx](https://www.nginx.com/), [Caddy](https://caddyserver.com/), [Apache](https://httpd.apache.org/), [Express](https://expressjs.com/); but you should be able to use whatever web server you want.

 The web server requires no special setup (unless you built with Vue Router in "history" mode).
 The main requirement is to be able to serve static files from a directory, so consult the documentation of your web server on how to set up static file serving.